The Road to VersionSQL 2.0’s first spotlight feature is the History of Changes window, a convenient history view right inside VersionSQL.

 - You can see how an object has changed over time and get ideas for future improvements.

-- If you need to roll back a change, you can easily find the previous version and generate a script to undo it.
+- If you need to roll back a change, you can easily find the script for the object before the change was made.

-If you want to try this out for yourself, head over to the download page for the VersionSQL 2.0 Beta.
+If you want to try this out for yourself, head over to the download page for the VersionSQL 2.0 Preview.
 I would love to hear your thoughts on it!
-Keep in mind that this is a beta release, so there may be some rough edges.
+Keep in mind that this is a preview release, so there may be some rough edges.
 If you find any issues, please let me know right away.

 Thanks for reading and I hope you enjoy the new feature!
 As always, if you have any questions or feedback, feel free to reach out at [email protected].